search icon

 For instance, if you’re selling items, how will they be delivered?
 How much customer support will be needed — either to answer questions about the product or to respond to people whose shipments haven’t arrived?
 Will you need to accept credit cards?
 Will you invoice customers?
 Who will follow up to make sure you’re paid?
 Who will build and maintain your website and social media presence?
 Will you be able to use a virtual assistant for such tasks, or will you have to hire employees?
 Even if you’re starting a small personal service business, these are issues you should consider and plan for.

 Don’t procrastinate.
-I’ve heard some people advise would-be business owners to not move ahead with their business until they have investigated every last detail of the business they want to start and are absolutely sure it’s all going to work and be profitable.
+I’ve heard some people advise would-be business owners not to move ahead with their business until they have investigated every last detail of the business they want to start and are absolutely sure it’s all going to work and be profitable.

 Start on a small scale before going all out.
 Some people believe that entrepreneurs are risk-takers.
 But for the most part, successful entrepreneurs don’t like walking blindfolded onto a limb.
 Instead, they take controlled risks.
 They test an idea on a small scale, then build on what works well, tweak what shows promise, and discard the disasters.
 You can also consider starting as a freelancer first.
+If needed, explore small business loan options to finance your startup costs.

 Don’t fixate on mistakes or get demoralized by them.
 The difference between successful people and everyone else is that successful people learn from their mistakes and move on.
 They don’t dwell on failure, blame the economy, curse their bad luck, or blame other people for their fate.
 If the path to their goal is blocked, they look for an alternate path or sometimes choose a different, more attainable goal.